Modern Kitchen Renovations Increase Your Home Value

 Vancouverites are known for their green thumbs, community gardens are a common feature throughout the city.
 Most homes in the city feature a garden in their backyard, so why not a small garden in the kitchen as well?
 Growing some herbs can provide some ready to go additions to your favourite recipes, and also purify the air in your kitchen.
 Produce loses a 3rd of its nutritional value by the 4th day after it's harvested, with a small herb garden in your kitchen your family will be healthier and happier.

-Metro Vancouver will start implementing a ban on food waste in 2015, with the ultimate goal of removing compostable organic materials from our landfills.
+Metro Vancouver has implemented a ban on food waste, with the ultimate goal of removing compostable organic materials from our landfills.
 With this in mind, it's important to figure out how to implement a compost bin system outside of your house that doesn't affect the kitchen in a negative way to a prospective home buyer, but instead is seen as a positive.
 Having a modern, easy to use system for sorting recyclables can also be a valuable selling feature when implementing correctly.
 Going green will add value to your home to the right buyer, which can put more money in your pocket at the end of the day.

 All of these renovations can add value to your home and increase your property value when done properly.
 When it comes down to the brass tacks though, keeping it simple is always a good rule of thumb.
 You can buy one of the nicest fridges on the market, but if it doesn't open properly within your space it's not going to help sell your home.
 If you love wine, buy a nice wine rack but don't rely on this being an attractive feature to a random buyer.
 Is having a sink in your kitchen island a good idea or will it inevitably add mess to the centerpiece of your kitchen?
 I hope you found this article and the videos informative, I'd love to hear your suggestions as well.